Poverty and economics

 The Church and Society Council submitted a paper to the Scottish Fuel Poverty Forum stating the views of the Church of Scotland

 Living Wage Campaign

 Even in a wealthy society like the UK, people who work full-time can still live close to the margin of subsistence.
 Campaigners and churches are calling for the Government and employers to provide a living wage.
-Find information and campaign resources here:
+Find information here: